pivotal/skenario/docs/concepts.md

 is added and subtracted from.

 The alternative approach is "process-oriented".
 A "process" (eg, the bank customer) can "occupy" a "resource" (eg, the bank teller).
-Instead of gather statistics on the jobs, the model collects statistics on the processes.
+Instead of gathering statistics on the jobs, the model collects statistics on the processes.
 Formally these are equivalent, one can be converted to the other.